Kulture-sikalumbi/Student-Managment-System/README.md

 3: python Studentmanagmentsystem.py

-  Altenatively you can just navigate to the code's file , copy and  paste the code  in your IDE and run it in your machine !
+  Altenatively you can just navigate to the code's file , copy and  paste the code  in your IDE and run it on your machine !